pmaji/financial-asset-comparison-tool/README.md

 The ultimate purpose of this tool is thus to settle every question of the form: "If I had **M amount of money to invest** over **time period T**, what would have been the better investment as judged by various metrics: **Asset A** or **Asset B**?"

+To determine what metrics might be of greatest importance to your particular question, consider the following:

+* What if I care about the absolute profit that I make?
+     * If so, then consider the simple portfolio performance metrics.
+* What if I care about relative gains and losses?
+     * If so, then consider the rate of return metrics.
+* What if I care about the trade-off that exists between asset performance and the risk / volatility associated with holding that asset?
+     * If so, then consider the variance-adjusted rate of return metrics.

 This tool is modular in nature, such that there are some parameters that affect the entire app, and others that only affect certain outputs.
 This allows the user, at a high level, to select assets of interest, a date-range of relevance, and an initial investment amount, and thereafter compare the chosen assets using a variety of techinques.
 The app faciliates this procedural evaluation by nature of its layout, such that there are sections that focus on portfolio value, returns, and risk-adjusted returns.
 Over the course of the rest of this document, we will walk through all of the features of the app one-by-one, explaining their purpose, functionality, along with any pertinent technical details.
 In all screenshots of the app below, I will be using **Bitcoin (btc)** and **Ethereum (eth)** as the two assets to be compared.
 Read all the way through the final section to learn how you can support this project and how to access the app, and I hope this tool helps you make more informed financial decisions moving forward!